ChancellorO/lab3/README.md

 For the *Hash table v2* we were tasked with not only addressing the missing hash table entries, but also improving performance.
 As a result, a single mutex will not suffice.

-We must result to multiple mutex in order to incentivize parallelism of other threads, while some threads block their current list.
+We must result to multiple mutex in order to increase parallelism while some threads block their current list.

 Hence the approach I took was to create a mutex for each list within the hashtable, since the critical section occurs when multiple threads access the same *list*.
 Hence, creating a lock for that list would prevent other threads from accessing that list, but enable other threads to run on different lists concurrently.